ruang-belajar/bahasa-latin/docs/basics-1.md

 10. **Nautae sunt poētae**

 ## NEW WORD: **spectāmus**
-MEANING _we watch, we do watch, we are watching_
+MEANING: _we watch, we do watch, we are watching_

 We’re over halfway there!